-Find out how you can apply online for a secondary school place.
+Find out how you can apply online for a secondary school place in the Family Portal.

 Pupils transfer from primary to secondary school in the September following their 11th birthday.